askmike/gekko/docs/extending/add_an_exchange.md

 This should create a buy / sell order at the exchange for [amount] of [asset] at [price] per 1 asset.
 If you have set `direct` to `true` the price will be `false`.
 The callback needs to have the parameters `err` and `order`.
 The order needs to be something that can be fed back to the exchange to see wether the order has been filled or not.

+### getOrder

+    this.exchange.getOrder(order, callback);

+The order will be something that the manager previously received via the `sell` or `buy` methods.
+The callback should have the parameters `err` and `order`.
+Order is an object with properties `price`, `amount` and `date`.
+Price is the (volume weighted) average price of all trades necesarry to execute the order.
+Amount is the amount of currency traded and Date is a moment object of the last trade part of this order.

 ### checkOrder

     this.exchange.checkOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
 The callback should have the parameters `err` and `filled`.
 Filled is a boolean that is true when the order is already filled and false when it is not.
-Currently only partially filled orders should be treated as not filled.
+Currently partially filled orders should be treated as not filled.

 ### cancelOrder

-    this.exchange.cancelOrder(order);
+    this.exchange.cancelOrder(order, callback);

 The order will be something that the manager previously received via the `sell` or `buy` methods.
+The callback should have the parameterer `err`.

 ## Trading method's expectations